TimothyMostert/Nomad-Webworks-Final/_posts/2017-07-31-web-designer-vs-website-builder-and-which-is-best-for-you.md

 If you need a simple webpage, and have the free time to spend learning and creating it, using a website builder can be a decent solution.
 Most importantly it's free, but besides that its gives you easy access to features that are complex to create manually, and there are large communities that help you work on the site.
 It is quick to start, and easy to create a simple site so long as you don't mind it looking pretty generic.

-On the other hand a website designer might be a better choice if you care about any of the following criteria:
+On the other hand a website designer is a better choice if you care about any of the following criteria:

 * you're busy and need the website made without hassle.
 * you require a unique design that separates itself from the limited templates online.